loydg/svg_wordcloud/README.md

 # gh_pages
 A simple hack to Andreas Mueller's https://amueller.github.io/word_cloud that produces SVG output while making the bare minimum changes to the code.

 Some examples to demonstrate that it really does work.
+These fonts are from https://fonts.google.com

 [oswald.svg](https://loydg.github.io/gh_pages/examples/oswald.svg),
 [amatic_sc_bold.svg](https://loydg.github.io/gh_pages/examples/amatic_sc_bold.svg),